Southern Collard Greens Recipe with Smoked Turkey Leg

 - 3 cups chicken stock

-- 1/2 tablespoon salt
+- ½ tablespoon kosher salt

-- 1/4 teaspoon garlic powder
+- ¼ teaspoon garlic powder

-- The smoked turkey leg from above
+- 1 smoked turkey leg (from above)

-- Place on smoker until internal temperature reaches 165 degrees (approximately 2 hours).
+- Place on smoker until internal temperature reaches 160 degrees Fahrenheit (approximately 2 hours).

-Start by preheating a large stock pot over medium high heat.
+- Start by preheating a large stock pot over medium high heat.

-Add apple cider vinegar, chicken stock, salt, cayenne pepper, garlic powder and Worcestershire sauce and bring to a simmer.
+- Add apple cider vinegar, chicken stock, salt, cayenne pepper, garlic powder and Worcestershire sauce and bring to a simmer.

-Add turkey leg and adjust salt to taste.
+- Add turkey leg and adjust salt to taste.
 (You can let this simmer without the greens for up to an hour for more smoky stock flavor if you have time)

-Serve in your favorite bowl and add some of the turkey from the leg in your dish.
+- Serve in your favorite bowl and add some of the turkey from the leg in your dish.